CiscoTestAutomation/ncdiff/docs/README.rst

 ncdiff Installation
 -------------------

-This package can be installed from Cisco pypi server.
+This package can be installed from pypi server.

 First-time installation steps: